-11.6 Cardiac arrest
+11.7 Cardiac arrest on water

-In the event of a cardiac arrest at any point on the course the safety boat/umpire must call for immediate assistance, stating a suspected cardiac arrest.
+In the event of a cardiac arrest at any point on the course the safety boat/umpire must call for immediate assistance(MAYDAY), stating a suspected cardiac arrest.
 When this call is made over the radio four things will happen simultaneously.
 1, all racing will be halted, umpires will instruct boats to stop on the course, move near the bank and maintain the safety position due to wash from the launches.
 2 the finish marshal will return to the landing stage where the 'buddy' will leave the launch and the first aider with an AED will board, they will then proceed directly to the casualty's location.
 3, the closest safety boat to the casualty will move them directly to the bank where first aid can begin.
 4, a call will be made to 999 to request an ambulance providing details of the closest access point, this can be made by either race control or an appropriate person at the scene, workload providing.
 Extraction of the casualty will be situation dependant based on the current location relative to an access point, the casualty's stability and the assessment of the first aider/paramedic.
+There is also an AED with the start team, this should only to be used following consultation with the first aider, extreme caution must be taken when using this due to the risks to the rescuing team, the AED is NOT to be used on water or in a boat.